KNVB/LunarCalendar/README.md

 2. getMonthlyCalendar:
 	It return a MonthlyCalendar object when a year and month parameter is provided.<br>
 	The detail information about MonthlyCalendar and MyCalendar object are provided in JavaDoc.<br>
-	It is useful for Monthly Calendar.
+	It is useful for Monthly Calendar generation.